eProsima/Fast-DDS/doc/proposals/shared-memory-transport/eprosima/interprocess_shared_mem.md

 * **Buffer descriptor**: Shared memory buffers can be referenced by buffers descriptors, these descriptors act like pointers to a buffer that can be copied between processes with a minimum cost.
 A descriptor contains the SegmentId and the offset to the data from the base of the segment.

 * **Shared memory port**: Is a communication channel identified by a port_id(uint32_t number).
 Through this channel, buffer descriptors are sent to other processes.
 It has a ring-buffer, in shared memory, where descriptors are stored.
-The same port can by opened by several processes for reading and writting operations.
+The same port can by opened by several processes for reading and writing operations.
 Multiple listeners can be registered in a port to be notified when descriptors are pushed to the ring-buffer.
 Multiple data producers can push descriptors to a port.
-The port containts an atomic counter with the number of listeners registered on it, each position in the ring-buffer has also a counter initialized to the number of listeners, as listeners read the descriptor, decrement the counter, so the ring-buffer position will be considered free when the counter is zero.
+The port contains an atomic counter with the number of listeners registered on it, each position in the ring-buffer has also a counter initialized to the number of listeners, as listeners read the descriptor, decrement the counter, so the ring-buffer position will be considered free when the counter is zero.
 The port also has an interprocess condition variable where the listeners will wait for incoming descriptors.

 * **Listener**: Listeners listen to descriptors pushed to a port.
 The Listener provides an interface for the application to wait and access to the data referenced by the descriptors.
 When a consumer pops a descriptor from the port listener, look at the descriptor's SegmentId field to open the origin shared memory segment (if not already opened in this process), once the origin segment is mapped locally, the consumer is able to access the data using the offset field contained in the descriptor.